CliquePH: Higher-Order Information for Graph Neural Networks through Persistent Homology on Clique Graphs: Related Work

 \section{Related Work}

 Graph neural networks and topological data analysis have become very popular and prolific research fields.
 In this section, we review works at the intersection of graph machine learning and topology, and we refer the interested reader to comprehensive surveys for the latest advancements in graph neural networks \cite{waikhom2023survey,wu2020comprehensive} and topological data analysis \cite{hensel2021survey,chazal2021introduction,leykam2023topological}.

 In the context of \textbf{graph neural networks augmented with topological information}, \citet{bouritsas2022improving} show that adding information about the number of higher-order structures that a node belongs to can improve the theoretical expressivity and practical performance of a model.
 Similarly, \citet{immonen2023going} use a topological descriptor based on filtrations as additional node features for GNNs. \citet{pmlr-v108-zhao20d} use persistent homology to weight messages in GNNs in the message passing procedure. \citet{he2023sheaf} use sheaf theory to produce node position encodings that improve the performance of graph neural networks on several tasks. \citet{song2023topological} propose a feature augmentation method by obtaining topology embedding of nodes through Node2vec.
 This introduces topological structure information into an end-to-end model to improve node representation learning.
-In addition, several works discuss \textbf{message-passing on topological spaces}. \citet{pmlr-v139-bodnar21a} introduce a model that performs message passing over simplicial complexes. \citet{bodnar2021weisfeiler} successively extended this model to cellular complexes.
-Later work \cite{bodnar2022neural} has also introduced models that operate on cellular sheaves.
-While these works are related to CliquePH, there are some important differences.
-Firstly, these methods require a specific message-passing model, while our method CliquePH can be applied in conjunction with any existing GNN.
-Secondly, CliquePH makes use of Persistent Homology, which provides access to information (e.g., the exact number of cliques and cycles in the original graph and in each lifted graph) that cannot be guaranteed to be accessible to methods that perform message passing on topological structures.
-Finally, several works also focus on the explicit connections between \textbf{topological data analysis and graph learning}. \citet{o2021filtration} use graph filtrations to compute efficient graph representations that can outperform those obtained from GNNs. \citet{southern2023curvature} leverage topological tools to robustly evaluate generative graph models. \citet{coupette2023ollivier} introduces the concept of curvature for hypergraphs and show that they can be used to effectively perform clustering. \citet{pmlr-v108-carriere20a} use extended persistent diagrams to produce graph embeddings. \citet{srambical2023filtration} use graph filtrations to classify dynamic graphs. \citet{ye2023treph} introduces the use of extended persistent homology, a variant of persistent homology, into graph-related tasks.